studiowebux/cardano/README.md

 - [ ] Finish CIP-86. (https://cips.cardano.org/cip/CIP-86)
 - [ ] Receive UTXO from client wallet.
 - [ ] Configure cardano network (Currently the example are hardcoded).
-- [ ] Simplify, rename and JSDoc the whole codebase.
 - [ ] Simplify the CIP/JSON Metadata format and inputs.
 - [ ] Fix if possible the Multi Assets, Lock ADA and group to minimize locked ADA.
-- [ ] Rename the receiver_address variable to use something more intuitive.
-- [ ] Normalize number input and casting all at the same place
 - [ ] Document the wallet variables and where to use what
-- [ ] Normalize the asset_name (hex and standard) also with the blockfrost format, the user can put a normal string and the code will adjust.
 - [ ] Add dummy check for the metadata (64 chars or less and required keys).
 - [ ] Readd the DB Sync query to get the UTXOs.
-- [ ] Test UTXOs received from the client.
+- [-] Simplify, rename and JSDoc the whole codebase.
+- [x] Normalize the asset_name (hex and standard) also with the blockfrost format, the user can put a normal string and the code will adjust.
+- [x] Rename the receiver_address variable to use something more intuitive.
+- [x] Normalize number input and casting all at the same place
-- [ ] Implement ApiError everywhere
+- [x] Implement ApiError everywhere

 ---